Modifying DC5010 EXT Clock Input

 top frame also has to be removed to access the straps and that pretty much limits the use of this function to be either enabled or not.
 I wanted it to be selectable from the outside

-so I could use my Rubidium Standard when needed for high accuracy measurements and the internal (OPT 1) clock for everyday use.
+so I could use my Frequency Standard (previously Rubidium, now GPS) when needed for high accuracy measurements and the internal (OPT 1) clock for everyday use.

 The connector pins with straps.
 The lower one selects INT or EXT clock and the upper one External Clock frequency (1, 5 or 10 MHz).